ntochi/100-days-of-code/README.md

 From Dan's article, I loved the thrill I felt when I understood the concept of understanding variables as "wires".
 I used to think variables work like values maybe because of how the syntax is used interchangeably in tutorials and study materials.

 I can now build on this mental model anytime I need to interpret code.
 Variables are "wires".
 Wires point to values.
 Values are of two types: Primitive values & Objects (and functions).

+## Day 4

+### Today's Progress

+Couldn’t code much today.
+Spent some time working on the “about me” section of my portfolio.
+Also read a few tech articles.

+### Thoughts

+I enjoyed reading the Values & Variables article by Dan Abramov.
+He illustrated that the JavaScript world can be seen from two angles: the inside world & the outside world.

+Studying JavaScript from the inside should be the foundation of our knowledge as opposed to the lower-level details that only serve as additions.

+The exercises at the end of the articles really drives the concepts home.